octobercodes/timeline/README.md

-# timeline
+# Timeline

-A front-end JavaScript library (written in TypeScript) for building graphical timelines with Raphael
+A front-end JavaScript library (written in TypeScript) for building graphical timelines with Raphael.